-The industries that youth work in have shifted over the past 25 years.
+The industries that Linn and Benton counties’ youth work in have shifted over the past 25 years.
 Agriculture and the food service industry are two large and important industries in Linn and Benton counties, and we see that reflected in youth summer hiring.
-In 1991, nearly one out of five, or 19 percent, of the youth hired during the summer worked in accommodation and food services in Linn and Benton counties, many within food services.
-In 2016, 23 percent of the area’s youth hired that summer worked in accommodation and food services.
-Statewide, 25 percent of Oregon’s youth hired in the summer of 2016 worked in accommodation and food services.
+In 1991, 19 percent of the youth hired during the summer worked in accommodation and food services in Linn and Benton counties, many within food services.
+In 2018, 21 percent of the area’s youth hired that summer worked in accommodation and food services.
+Statewide, 25 percent of Oregon’s youth hired in the summer of 2018 worked in accommodation and food services.

-Retail trade hires a similar share of Linn and Benton counties’ youth compared with 25 years ago.
+Retail trade hires a similar share of Linn and Benton counties’ youth compared with 27 years ago.
 In 1991, retail trade accounted for 14 percent of the summertime youth hires in the area.
-In the summer of 2016, it accounted for 13 percent of the youth hires.
-Statewide, retail trade accounted for nearly 18 percent of the youth hires for the summer of 2016.
+In the summer of 2018, it accounted for 14 percent of the youth hires.
+Statewide, retail trade accounted for nearly 18 percent of the youth hires for the summer of 2018.

-Another large sector that now hires a larger share of the area’s youth compared with 25 years ago is health care and social assistance.
+Another large sector that now hires a larger share of the area’s youth compared with 27 years ago is health care and social assistance.
 In the summer of 1991, the industry accounted for 5 percent of youth hires in Linn and Benton counties.
-In the summer of 2016, it accounted for 10 percent of youth hires in the area.
+In the summer of 2018, it accounted for 9 percent of youth hires in the area.